 - Sales Tax Bulletin (PDF)

-- Application for Refund of Sales or Use Tax (PDF)
+- Application for Refund of Sales and Use Tax (PDF)

 For more information on the PTDZ program, from Maine Revenue Services, please visit http://www.maine.gov/revenue/taxrelief/ptdz.htm